 Our degree programs prepare graduates to effectively meet these challenges.
 Through a broad, interdisciplinary curriculum, drawing on courses in the social sciences, humanities and natural sciences, students who earn degrees in environmental studies/sciences gain valuable knowledge, professional competency, structured ethical reflection, service in the interest of social justice and dedication to solving environmental problems both regionally and globally.

-The Department, in collaboration with Institute of Environmental Sustainability, brings together a diverse faculty with an array of academic expertise to help students explore the relationship of human beings to the natural environment, and to develop the mental acuity and technical skills needed to formulate solutions to complex environmental problems.
+The Institute of Environmental Sustainability brings together a diverse faculty with an array of academic expertise to help students explore the relationship of human beings to the natural environment, and to develop the mental acuity and technical skills needed to formulate solutions to complex environmental problems.
 Ample opportunities for ‘hands-on’ learning experiences are available in the curriculum through courses such as Environmental Internship, Undergraduate Environmental Research, and Solutions to Environmental Problems [STEP].
 Students can also gain practical experience through involvement with the University Sustainability Initiative or the Student Environmental Alliance.